Aviah/one-click-django-docs/what_next.md

 A few things to consider:

-+ Configure HSTS (recomended in Nginx, also possible with django security middleware), which tells the browsers to always request https from your site.
++ Configure HSTS (recommended in Nginx, also possible with django security middleware), which tells the browsers to always request https from your site.
 This is a more secure option, provided you will not want to use http.
 + Tell Google that your new https site is actually the **same** previous http site.
 Google has ton of staff about this topic, and it's important to do it right tto keep the Google rank when moving to https (use canonical links, webmaster tools etc, see Google's resources).

 *Note: A simple domain validation SSL certificate is cheap.
 But if you use a CDN, adding your own certificate to receive https CDN may be expensive*